ContextMark/CML/paper/CSE.md

 Looking ahead, both CSE and CML hold significant value for theoretical research and engineering practice.
-They have the potential to become foundational elements of semantic infrastructure in the AI era, serving as a **structured semantic intermediate language** across the ecosystem.
+They have the potential to become foundational elements of semantic infrastructure in the AI era, serving as a structured semantic intermediate language across the ecosystem.
 As the capabilities of large models continue to grow, semantic expression, organization, and reasoning are likely to emerge as core competencies—and key differentiators—of next-generation LLMs.

-This paper encourages the industry to pay close attention to the theoretical framework and transformative potential of this paradigm, and calls for more visionary contributors to join the effort of promoting CSE and CML as a **globally accepted standard for semantic expression and collaboration**.
+This paper encourages the industry to pay close attention to the theoretical framework and transformative potential of this paradigm, and calls for more visionary contributors to join the effort of promoting CSE and CML as a globally accepted standard for semantic expression and collaboration.